iifl-logo

 13. DIRECTORS & KEY MANAGERIAL PERSONNEL

-During the year under review there are following changes in the composition of Board of Directors of the Company and Key Managerial Personnel:
+During the year under review there were no changes in the composition of Board of Directors of the Company and Key Managerial Personnel.
+The Board comprises of the following Directors as on March 31, 2025:

 As stipulated by SEBI, a qualified Practicing Company Secretary carries out the quarterly re-conciliation of the total capital held with the National Security Depository Limited (NSDL) and Central Depository Services (India) Limited (CDSL) and the total issued and listed capital and the report thereon is submitted to the National Stock Exchange of India Limited.
 The report, inter alia, confirms that the number of shares issued, listed on the Stock exchange and that held in demat mode are in agreement with each other.